openshift/training/beta-2-setup.md

 ### Set the namespace (project) you are using
-The concept of a project in OpenShift v3 provides a scope for creating related things.
-The corresponding concept in underlying Kubernetes is a namespace.
-Thus far we have created only a router, which went into the `default` namespace.
+The concept of a project in OpenShift v3 provides a scope for creating resources.
+The corresponding concept in Kubernetes is a *namespace*.
+Thus far we have created a router and a Docker registry, both of which went into the `default` namespace.

-In order to start creating things with the namespace of our project, we will need to configure the CLI to use our new project:
+In order to start creating things inside of our "Demo" project, we will need to configure the CLI to use our new project:

      openshift ex config set-context user --cluster=master --user=joe --namespace=demo
      openshift ex config use-context user